mtlynch/mediagoblin/docs/source/siteadmin/relnotes.rst

 This release includes video subtitles and multiple video qualities and a swathe of smaller improvements and bug-fixes listed below.

-Python 3 is now the default when you install MediaGoblin.
-Python 2 is still supported in this release with `./configure --without-python3`, but support will likely be removed in the next release.
+Python 3 is now the default when you install MediaGoblin and is strongly recommended.
+Python 2 installation is still supported in this release with `./configure --without-python3`, but support will likely be removed in the next release.

 FastCGI support has now been deprecated and removed from the documentation as our dependency `flup` does not support Python 3.